intel-secl/skc-tools/SKC_Product_Guide.md

 ### BIOS Requirements

--   Intel® SGX-TEM BIOS requirements are outlined in the latest Intel® SGX Platforms BIOS Writer's Guide (links are available in the following slides)
+-   Intel® SGX-TEM BIOS requirements are outlined in the latest Intel® SGX Platforms BIOS Writer's Guide

 -   Intel® SGX should be enabled in BIOS menu (Intel® SGX is Disabled by default on Ice Lake).